 At George Law, we offer a free initial consultation to discuss the DUI/OWI court process.
-From our office in Birmingham, we represent people in the Detroit metro area and throughout Michigan who are accused of drunk driving.
+From our office in Royal Oak, we represent people in the Detroit metro area and throughout Michigan who are accused of drunk driving.

 Spending the night in jail after a DUI arrest can come as a shock, especially if you have never been arrested before.
 However bleak your situation may seem, there is always something an experienced attorney can do to minimize the consequences.